cafollet/Script_Voice_Gen/readme.md

 # Script/Voice Gen

-Script/Voice Gen is a Python program which generates a script using the chatGPT.
+Script/Voice Gen is a Python program which generates a script using the chatGPT API, and generates audio files from those characters using the FakeYou API.

 ## Installation